Package-level declarations

 Properties

-Convert a ChainSelector to its approx currency code at 100M units
+Convert a ChainSelector to its currency code of its common unit

 Convert a ChainSelector to its currency code at 100M/1000 units